Argo (2012 film): Plot

 Mendez is told the operation has been canceled in favor of a planned military rescue of the hostages.
 He pushes ahead anyway, forcing his boss, Deputy Director Jack O'Donnell, to hastily re-obtain authorization for the mission and rebook their canceled tickets on a Swissair flight.
 Tensions rise at the airport, where the escapees' new ticket reservations are belatedly confirmed, and the head guard's call to the fake Hollywood production company is answered only at the last second.
-The escapees board the plane as airport authorities are alerted to the ruse, but fail to stop the plane from taking off.
+The escapees board the plane as airport authorities are alerted to the ruse but fail to stop the plane from taking off.

 U.S. involvement in the rescue is suppressed to protect the remaining hostages from retaliation, and full credit is given to the Canadian government.
 Taylor shuts down the embassy and leaves Iran with his wife while their Iranian housekeeper escapes to Iraq.
 Mendez is awarded the Intelligence Star, secretly due to the mission's classified nature, and returns to his wife and son in Virginia.

-A textual epilogue reveals that the remaining hostages were released after 444 days in captivity; Chambers, who received the Intelligence Medal of Merit, remained friends with Mendez until his death; and Mendez, whose Intelligence Star was returned to him after Bill Clinton declassified the Canadian Caper in 1997, lives with his family in rural Maryland.
+A textual epilogue reveals that the remaining hostages were released after 444 days (1.22 years) in captivity.
+Chambers, who received the Intelligence Medal of Merit, remained friends with Mendez until his death.
+Mendez's Intelligence Star was returned to him after Bill Clinton declassified the Canadian Caper in 1997.
+At the time of the film’s release, Mendez lived with his family in rural Maryland.